-In order to load NIS data onto your PC, you will need 4 gigabytes of space available.
+In order to load NIS data onto your PC, you will need less than 41⁄2 gigabytes of space available.
 Because of the size of the files, the data are distributed as self-extracting PKZIP compressed files.
 To decompress the data, you should follow these steps: